twopisoft/tweetmoodtut/README.md

-# Tweet Sentiment Analysis with HP Vertica and HP IDOLOnDemand - A Tutorial.
+# Tutorial on Tweet Sentiment Analysis with HP Vertica and HP IDOLOnDemand.